-Instructional Time Student- Student-Work Time

-1 Credit Awarded Minimum Inside-Class Contact Hours/ Week Minimum Inside-Class Contact Hours/ Semester Minimum Outside-of- Class Student Work/Week Minimum Outside-of-Class Student Work/Semester Total Instructional and Student- Work Time/ Semester

-Lecture 1 15 2 30 45

-Lab 2 30 1 15 45

-Recitation 2 30 1 15 45
+For One Minimum Minimum Minimum Minimum Total (1) Credit Inside-Class Inside-Class Outside-of- Outside-of- Instructional + Hour Contact Contact Class Student Class Student Student Work Awarded: Hours/ Hours/ Work/ Work/ Time/ Awarueu.
+Week Semester Week Semester Semester Lecture 1 15 2 30 45 Lab 2 30 1 15 45 Recitation 2 30 1 15 45

-The Academic Dean adds newly approved courses to the College Catalog.
+The Registrar adds newly approved courses to the College Catalog upon direction of the Provost.
 The Registrar reviews the class schedules prior to the start of each semester to ensure that all classes are scheduled for the number of hours specified in the approved course description.
 Any discrepancies are brought to the attention of the appropriate academic department for correction.